Welcome to DoTBot, an AI chatbot that the Department of Transport (DoT) is trialling.

 By law, tow truck drivers must give you a completed standard Authority to Tow form to sign before they tow your car after an accident.

-They must also give you a copy of the signed form and keep a copy for their records for 12 months.
+They must also give you a copy of the signed form and keep a copy for their records for two years.

 The Authority to Tow form must include specific information, such as: